Last updated on January 5, 2026

 It’s safe to say that Commander has absolutely exploded in recent years: it’s now the most popular format by a long shot!
 The sets released in the last year (even the last few sets alone) have featured some incredible legendary creatures.
 Sadly, not all of them have received the attention they deserve.

-I’ve combed the cards to select 15 commanders from last half-dozen sets or so that I think are worthy of your attention.
+I’ve combed the cards to select a bunch of commanders from the last dozen or so sets that I think are worthy of your attention.
 Some you may know, while others may be strangers.
 Why are these commanders so good, and which cards and strategies do they work best with?

 Let's find out!